Practifi/texei-sfdx-plugin/README.md

                                                                                     all changes for the call to be rolled back

-  -d, --inputdir=inputdir                                                           (required) directory with files to
+  -d, --inputdir=inputdir                                                           directory with files to
                                                                                     import

+  -f, --inputfile=inputfile                                                         file to import

+  -k, --keyfield=keyfield                                                           the key field used to match the records

   -u, --targetusername=targetusername                                               username or alias for the target
                                                                                     org; overrides default target org